 Then David presented his proof that he had the opportunity to kill Sha'ul.
-See, my father

-(a term of respect, but reminding the king that he is, after all, Sha'ul's son-in-law), look at this piece of your robe in my hand!
+See, my father (a term of respect, but reminding the king that he is, after all, Sha'ul's son-in-law), look at this piece of your robe in my hand!
 I cut off the corner of your robe (a symbol of God cutting the Kingdom from Sha'ul) but did not kill you.
 Continuing to protest his innocence, David reasons: See that there is nothing in my hand to indicate I am guilty of wrongdoing or rebellion.
 I have not wronged you, but you are hunting me down to take my life.
 Unwilling to submit their dispute to human arbitration, David prays that the only fair and impartial Judge, Ha'Shem Himself may judge between you and me.
-And may the LORD avenge the wrongs you have done to me, but no matter how many times I have the opportunity, my hand will not touch you.
-As the old saying goes, "From evildoers come evil deeds, so my hand will not touch you," which simply meant that if David was wicked (guilty) there would be evidence of his wickedness (First Samuel 24:11-13).
-Yeshua put it this way: By their fruit you will recognize them (Matthew 7:16a).
+And may the LORD avenge the wrongs you have done to me, but no matter how many times I have the opportunity, my hand will not touch you," which simply meant that if David was wicked there would be evidence of his wickedness (24:11-13).
+Yeshua put it this way: By their fruit you will recognize them (Mt 7:16a).
 But Sha'ul can cite no evidence.
 There is no guilty fruit from David's hand.

 Then David showed how ridiculous Sha'ul's pursuit had been.
 Against whom has the king of Isra'el come out?
 Who are you pursuing?
 A dead dog?
 A flea?
-The phrase dead dog was a humiliating term of reproach in those days (1 Samuel 17:43; 2 Samuel 3:8, 9:8, 16:9), so David was humbling himself before YHVH and the king.
-David closed his defense by saying: May ADONAI consider my cause and uphold it; may He vindicate me by delivering me from your hand (First Samuel 24:14-15).
+The phrase dead dog was a humiliating term of reproach in those days (First Samuel 17:43; Second Samuel 3:8, 9:8, 16:9), so David was humbling himself before YHVH and the king.
+David closed his defense by saying: May ADONAI consider my cause and uphold it; may He vindicate me by delivering me from your hand (24:14-15).
 David was about 27 years old at this time.

 Sha'ul's Confession and Request: Now Sha'ul must answer.
 When David finished saying this Sha'ul asked, "Is that your voice, David my son?"
 Sha'ul's heart was touched even though his mind was failing.
-And he wept aloud (First Samuel 24:16).
+And he wept aloud (24:16).
 He wept because he must now face what he has long known.
 He wept because he must now confront the truth he has long avoided.
 He must acknowledge that David would be victorious, and not only that, but he must face the fact that his whole effort to be faithful, powerful or righteous, had failed.
 But the reality was that ultimately he failed because YHVH was with David.

 Sha'ul was temporarily sorry for his actions, but his sorrow did not lead to repentance.
 "You are more righteous than I," he said.
 The evidence was: You have treated me well, but I have treated you badly.
 You have just now told me about the good you did to me; the LORD delivered me into your hands, but you did not kill me.
 When a man finds his enemy, does he let him get away unharmed?
 This showed that David was not Sha'ul's enemy.
-May YHVH reward you well for the way you treated me today (First Samuel 24:17-19).
+May YHVH reward you well for the way you treated me today

+(24:17-19).
 This is the voice of a beaten man who wants out of the struggle.